 They invited registrants to sign up friends and family and thus become eligible for prizes.

-When I was a little kid, we found a Playboy magazine and thought we were cool when we used the subscription cards in the magazine to sign up teachers and the principal for the magazine.
-Pizza Hut isn’t responsible when a child or adult randomly signs up all his buddies for promotional texts but they were liable in this case.
+When I was a little kid, we found a Playboy magazine and thought we were cool when we used the subscription cards in the magazine to sign up teachers we didn’t like and the principal for the magazine.
+Ordinarily Pizza Hut wouldn’t be responsible when a child or adult randomly signs up all his buddies for promotional texts but they were liable in this case.

 The case was filed by Brian Keim after he said he and others received “thousands of unwanted spam text messages.”
 These were messages that he didn’t sign up for.